jessahal/data-scraping/README.md

 ## Data Curation: A guide to API's and Scraping- Featuring Lewis Hamilton

 ### Overview
 The contents of this repository include the code to use a free Formula 1 API code and download a custom data set of F1 Statistics.
+I complied with the Ergast terms of use and used their documentation page.

 The code provided focuses specifically on Lewis Hamilton- one of the top drivers from formula 1- and walks through reading in the API and specifically grabbing Hamilton's data, Cleaning, and selecting our custom stats to make a unique table.